R. K. von Goldstein: Career

-He taught at Bishop Cotton School, Shimla, in the 1930s, and after that he went on to teach at Aitchison College in Lahore.
+He taught at Bishop Cotton School in Shimla in the 1930s, and after that he went on to teach at Aitchison College in Lahore.
+He became the vice principal at Aitchison, where a house was subsequently named in his honour.
 He returned to Bishop Cotton as headmaster in 1963, a position he held until 1976.
-In 1972, Benazir Bhutto visited Bishop Cotton, while R.K. von Goldstein was the headmaster.
+In 1972, Benazir Bhutto visited Bishop Cotton while R.K. von Goldstein was the headmaster.
 He is the only Old Cottonian who has been headmaster at the school.

 Memorials

-In his memory, the school holds The Major R.K.
-Von Goldstein Memorial Cricket Tournament.
+In his memory, the school holds Major R.K. von Goldstein Memorial Cricket Tournament.